How To Sustainably Spring Clean Your Home In Sydney

 Book your pickup: Choose a date that's convenient and book your Power Pickup on RecycleSmart website.
 You can subscribe for free or choose the one-off Power Pickup ($2 a bag).

-Put your wearable and unwearable clothes in separate labeled bags.
-Wearable clothes are donated to local charities, unwearable items are recycled to recover raw fibers.
+Put your wearable and unwearable clothes in separate labelled bags.
+Wearable clothes are donated to local charities.
+Unwearable items are sent for recycling.

-We need Australian operators to commit to sending only good clothing otherwise the claim that they “keep thousands of kilos of textile waste out of landfill” is just keeping it out of Australian landfill only.
+We need Australian operators to commit to sending only good clothing.
+Otherwise, the claim that they "keep thousands of kilos of textile waste out of landfill" is just keeping it out of Australian landfills only.

-Without circular economy systems, all textiles end up in landfill, which not only contributes to the climate crisis, but is also a waste of resources."
+Without circular economy systems, all textiles end up in landfills.
+They contribute to the climate crisis, but also a waste of resources."

 Alison's spring clean tips:

-- Choose 3 items from your wardrobe that need mending and are still in good condition and learn how to repair, add a funky patch, or see the latest trend of “visible mending” and put your own signature on it.
+Choose 3 items from your wardrobe that need mending and are still in good condition.
+Learn how to repair, add a funky patch, or see the latest trend of "visible mending" and put your own signature on it.

-Then choose 3 items that need updating, perhaps a tweek to re-fresh, and take it to your local tailor.
+Then choose 3 items that need updating.
+Take them to your local tailor.
 They are the experts and can revamp a beloved outfit.
-This way you are also helping to give-back to people in your community who may have lost work during the lockdowns.
+This way you are also helping to give-back to people in your community.

-- If they are no longer wearable, send them for recycling.
-Check your local councils and communities if they recycle textile, or book RecycleSmart as mentioned earlier.
+If they are no longer wearable, send them for recycling.
+Check your local councils and communities if they recycle textiles, or book RecycleSmart as mentioned earlier.